 2 tablespoons fresh lemon juice (about 1 lemon)

-1/3 cup minced fresh mint, plus fresh mint for garnish
+1/3 cup (loosely packed) fresh mint leaves, minced, plus fresh mint for garnish

 1 zucchini, seeded and cut into ¼-inch dice

-1 green or yellow pepper, seeded and cut into ¼-inch dice
+1 green or yellow bell pepper, seeded and cut into ¼-inch dice

 Sea salt and freshly ground black pepper

-Over a large container, pour the watermelon puree through a colander or sieve to remove any remaining seeds.
-Pour half the puree into a large bowl and the other half back into the blender.
-Add to the blender the lime and lemon juice, chili, onion, and garlic.
+Pour half the sieved puree back into the blender.
+Add the lime and lemon juice, chili, onion, and garlic.
 Puree until smooth.

-Pour this seasoned puree into the large bowl with the reserved puree.
-Stir in the mint, zucchini, and the green or yellow pepper.
+Combine this seasoned puree with the reserved puree.
+Stir in the mint, zucchini, and the green or yellow bell pepper.
 Season to taste with salt and black pepper.
-Refrigerate.
+Refrigerate until chilled.

 Divide the soup among 4 bowls (it looks especially lovely in flat soup bowls).
 Garnish with mint.
 Serve chilled.

-—Adapted from Cooking with Nora by Nora Pouillon, published by Park Lane Press/ Random House, 1996, with additional thanks to Chuck Bernstein.
+—Adapted from Cooking with Nora by Nora Pouillon, published by Park Lane Press/Random House, 1996, with additional thanks to Chuck Bernstein.